Fire Symbolism In Religion

 Christianity:

-In Christianity, fire is often used as a symbol of the Holy Spirit, representing divine presence, purification, and transformation.
+In Christianity, fire symbolism is used to depict the Holy Spirit, representing divine presence, purification, and transformation.
 The story of the burning bush encountered by Moses, as well as the tongues of fire that descended upon the apostles during Pentecost, are significant events in the Christian tradition.
 Fire also symbolizes purification, renewal, and divine presence.

 Islam:

-Fire is mentioned in the Quran, the holy book of Islam, and is often associated with punishment in the afterlife for those who are disobedient to Allah.
+Fire is mentioned in the Quran, the holy book of Islam, and the symbolism of fire is often associated with punishment in the afterlife for those who are disobedient to Allah.
 Fire also symbolizes purification and is used in rituals such as the aarti, a ceremonial waving of a lit lamp in Sufi practices.

 Judaism: